 Audi TT: The TT is a dynamic and elegant vehicle that's too luxurious to be a "true sports car".
 The super sleek looking TT is better described as a "luxury sport coupe", but is a blast to drive, nonetheless.

-2008 brought the TT's first redesign since it debuted in 2000 (Audi skipped the TT for the 2007 model year).
+2008 brought the TT's first redesign since it debuted in 2000 (Audi skipped the TT for the 2007 model year) and it was produced through the 2014 model year.
 It is slightly longer (5 inches), yet actual curb weight is down.
 And it still sports one of the most original looks of the past decade, while the interior maintains its often copied metallic highlights and high quality materials.
 This second-generation TT is available in two trims: the 2.0T with a 2.0 liter 200-horsepower turbocharged four-cylinder engine that replaced the 1.8T, and the 3.2 Quattro with a 250-horsepower V6 and all-wheel drive, available in a either hatchback coupe or roadster body styles.

 The first-generation TT was introduced for the 2000 model year and carried through the 2006 model.
 Originally, it was only available as a hatchback coupe and was powered by Audi's very capable 1.8 liter 180-horsepower turbocharged inline-4.
 The 2001 model year saw the introduction of both the roadster and 225-horsepower Quattro versions.
 In 2003, an automatic transmission, with six speeds, became available for the first time.
 However, the most significant change for this generation came in the 2004 model year when the TT's 250-horsepower 3.2-liter V6 version and outstanding six-speed auto-manual gearbox was introduced.

 Overall Cons: Expensive, handling trails some top competitors, useless back seat in coupe.